Blackpool weather forecast: This is when rain will hit Blackpool

 What will the weather be like tomorrow in Blackpool?

-Tomorrow will see light rain, which will change to overcast in the afternoon.
-Maximum temperature of 17C.
+Tomorrow will then see heavy rain during the morning, changing to overcast by late morning.
+Maximum temperature of 18C.

 What is the long-term forecast for Blackpool?

-The Met Office UK outlook for Friday 12 July to Sunday 21 July said: “On Friday many places will start dry and bright.
-However, cloud will soon develop with further slow-moving, heavy and thundery showers breaking out quite widely across UK.
+The Met Office UK outlook for Sunday 14 July to Tuesday 23 July: “Sunday should be largely dry with sunny spells although it will feel cool along North Sea coasts.

-“Temperatures near normal for the time of year, although in longer spells of sunshine it will feel warm and humid.
+“Temperatures will be near normal for most, but it will be warm in sunnier parts of the south and west.

-“As we move into the weekend, it is likely to turn more settled again and slightly fresher, with increasing amounts of dry and sunny weather.
+“Monday should be a dry day for most, with bright or sunny spells, but a few showers may develop.

+“Through the following week Atlantic weather systems are likely to bring some wetter and possibly windier spells across the UK, more especially across the north and west.”